-If it’s your first time here, you might want to start by reading this short primer on my important beliefs, which I largely take for granted in much of my writing.
+If it’s your first time here, you might want to start by reading this short primer on my beliefs regarding important questions, which I largely take for granted in much of my writing.

 Uses data to test the intuitions supporting the argument that human pleasure in consuming animal products genuinely justifies farmed animal suffering.

 How much suffering do we cause when we buy _____?
 Aimed at informing ethical consumers.
 Some results run counter to common perception – for example, buying chicken is probably more unethical than buying beef.

 Lightweight web app suggesting priorities for ethical omnivores.
 Example takeaways: just giving up chicken reduces the farm animal suffering behind your diet by about 50%, and you can get above 90% by giving up eggs and fish too.
 More complete data and an explanatory article are in the works.

 A simple web app that makes it easy to choose high-quality vegan beer while browsing in a shop, without opening a dozen tabs across several websites

 A call for broader perspective in moral evaluation.